 5. Pleasure and Enjoyment

 Some collect for pure enjoyment and because the act of collecting is fun.
 They might collect art because they appreciate beauty.
 Others may collect wine, music boxes, DVDs, music albums, or other music memorabilia such as posters, photographs, and concert tickets because they're musically minded.
+Funko Pop collecting is fun for people passionate about pop culture.
 Finding these things can give a collector real personal pleasure and enjoyment, and there's actually a scientific explanation for why this might be.
 Explored in a series of experiments with young children, the Oddball paradigm describes a phenomenon where people's brains respond to unusual or unique stimuli.
 Essentially, things that happen out of the expected or out of the norm fall into this pattern, and finding fun and unusual collectibles can trigger this chemical response.
 Therein, collecting can actually be considered in some way a biological imperative.

 6. To Make a Future Investment